opencog/learn/learn-lang-diary/Reading-List.md

   -- Understanding LSTM Networks
      https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+     Colah's blog -- August 2015

+     RNN's have trouble with long-distance correlations.
+LSTM's solve this problem.
+The blog entry explains, in a direct, detailed and forthright way, how this works.
+Suitable for all levels of sophistication.
+Well-done, non-intimidating, clear.

+     NN's are "generalized perceptrons", intermediating input from output with a weight matrix.
+They're a specific kind of function.

+     The R in RNN's statnds for "Recurrent": besides just using a single-layer weight-matrix to generate output, there is "feedback" connection, which, when loop-unrolled, looks like a feed-forward from one instance to the next.
+This feed-forward provides a way for future NN predictions to incorporate info from past inputs.
+It specifies a specific path through which a form of "memory" can flow.
+The isolation of this path greatly (vastly!) reduces the the complexity, as compared to an equivalent NN in which all inputs and outputs were concatenated into a giant matrix.

+     LSTM's trim down the weight matrix more produntly: they propagate two signals: the base signal of an RNN, plus a pass-through channel that can propagate (or not) older, more distant data.
+The pass-through channel can furthermore be modulated by the current input, so that there's both a pass/no-pass gate with an additional modulation to inject newer "adjective" modifiers.

   -- Recurrent Neural Network Regularization
      https://arxiv.org/pdf/1409.2329.pdf
   -- Keeping Neural Networks Simple by Minimizing the Description Length of the Weights